danielward27/flowjax/README.md

 - Add ability to "reshape" bijections.

 ## Related
-We make use of the [Equinox](https://arxiv.org/abs/2111.00254) package, which facilitates object-oriented programming with Jax.
+We make use of the [Equinox](https://arxiv.org/abs/2111.00254) package, which facilitates defining models using a PyTorch-like syntax with Jax.

 ## Authors
 `flowjax` was written by `Daniel Ward <danielward27@outlook.com>`.